 Managing search and SpotIQ settings

 You can manage certain advanced settings for your organization from the Admin Console.
-This includes enabling, disabling, and configuring the following features: SpotIQ, column indexing, summaries and headlines, and the footer for downloaded answers.
+This includes enabling, disabling, and configuring the following features: SpotIQ, column indexing, summaries and headlines, and the footer for downloaded answers and Liveboards.

-Navigate to the Admin Console by clicking on the Admin tab from the top navigation bar.
+Navigate to the Admin Console by selecting the Admin tab from the top navigation bar.
 Select Search & SpotIQ from the side navigation bar that appears.

 Under Search settings, you can configure ThoughtSpot’s indexing behavior, and enable or disable summaries and headlines.

 To learn more about ThoughtSpot’s default indexing behavior, refer to Manage suggestion indexing.

 To manage search settings, follow these steps:

 Select the Edit button in the Search Settings section.

 Index columns: Select the toggle to enable or disable ThoughtSpot’s indexing of columns in new connections.
 If you disable this feature, all columns from new connections are set to